llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

             * `num_gangs`, `num_workers`, and `vector_length` are
               omitted because we do not know how to obtain them via
               OMPT:
+                * OpenACC 3.3, sec.
+5.2.2, p.
+132 says they're the "number of
+                  gangs, workers, and vector lanes created for this kernel launch."
-                * The problem with `num_gangs` is that OpenACC 2.7
-                  says it's the number of gangs *created*, but the `ompt_callback_target_submit` callback only provides
-                  the number of teams *requested*.
-It might possible to retrieve the required data from OMPT trace records, but we have not implemented that support yet.
+                * The problem with `num_gangs` is that the `ompt_callback_target_submit` callback provides only the number of teams *requested*.
+It might be possible to retrieve the number of teams *created* from OMPT trace records, but we have not implemented that support yet.
-                * The problem with `num_workers` and `vector_length`
+                * The problem with `num_workers` is that the `thread_limit`
-                  is that, in contrast with OpenACC compute directives, `num_threads` and `simdlen` are not
+                  clause at the `omp target teams` directive specifies only the *limit* on the number of threads to be created *later* at an OpenMP `parallel` directive.
+There appears to be no data provided by the `ompt_callback_target_submit` callback or
+                  associated OMPT trace records on the actual number of threads that will be created at that later point in time.
+We might investigate whether an OpenMP Runtime Library Routine can be called to accurately predict this value.
-                  specified at the level of an OpenMP target directive.
+                * The problem with `vector_length` is that `simdlen` is specified later on a `simd` directive rather than at the `omp target teams` directive.
     * `acc_api_info`:
         * `device_api` is always set to `acc_device_api_none` because
           it's used to indicate the semantics of later fields we do